Grand Trunk Office Building

 State and federal historic preservation tax incentives could provide critically important financial investment to support rehabilitation of the building.

 Gorham Savings Bank is using historic tax credits to restore the building for banking offices.
 Work on the interior and exterior of the building is underway!
+You can follow the restoration process online with Gorham Savings Bank's series of videos documenting the building's revival by clicking on the image below.

 WHAT YOU CAN DO